sourcegraph/handbook/content/people-ops/hiring/index.md

     - Hiring managers are encouraged to experiment to learn how to improve their hiring process.
     - The handbook is kept up-to-date with our learnings and current norms.

+## How recruiting interfaces with hiring managers

+For any members of a hiring team, please see [this page](https://about.sourcegraph.com/handbook/people-ops/hiring/how_recruiting_interfaces_with_hiring_managers.md) for a breakdown of each step in the hiring process.

+The page will outline responsibilities by role (Hiring Manager, Scheduling Coordinator, and People Ops) for each team.

 ## Recruiting tools

 We currently use Lever as our applicant tracking system. [guide coming soon]